cbailey603/Team_1/README.md

 ### Analysis of the top regions for per capita sales:

-The intuitive choice regarding where to market alcohol in Iowa may be to choose areas with the highest population density or total sales, given that these areas have the largest potential customer base.
+The intuitive choice regarding where to enter the alcohol market in Iowa may be to choose areas with the highest population density or total sales, given that these areas have the largest potential customer base.
 However, as seen from the analysis above, the areas with the highest total dollar sales do not necessarily correlate with the highest per capita sales of alcohol.
 For example, Des Moines, Cedar Rapids, and Davenport are the three largest cities in Iowa and have the highest total dollar sales.
 However, they are not in the top ten cities for alcohol sales per capita.
 High per capita sales indicate a substantial demand for alcohol in a region.
 This fact makes the regions highlighted in the visualizations above potentially good regions to enter the Iowa market.
 Furthermore, the analysis can be drilled down to the alcohol category level, and regions with the highest per capita sales in a particular category can be identified and marketed to, specifically for that alcohol type.

 ### A Notable Outlier: